 Can Usain Bolt Outrun A Bear?

 As discussed, a black bear can run as fast as 30 mp/h.
-It is very likely that over 100 or 200 meters, an American black bear would beat the fastest man in the World in a race.
-If Usain Bolt can’t outrun a black bear, the normal person does not have a chance at outrunning them or beating them in a race.
+It is very likely that over 100 or 200 meters, an American black bear would beat the fastest man in the world in a race.
+If Usain Bolt can’t outrun a black bear, we don’t have a chance to outrun them.
 Against a grizzly bear or polar bear, Usain would be left in the dust.